rust-lang/rfcs/text/0000-quick-debug-macro.md

 4. Finally, a newline is printed, or two newlines in the case `p` holds.

+In both 3. and 4. if RHS should panic, then LHS = shall at least be printed.

 ## Example implementation

 The `dbg!` macro is semantically (with the notable detail that the helper macros